Skycoder42/QtIFW-Advanced-Setup/README.md

 ## Requirements
 In order to use QtIFW-Advanced-Setup, you need the following installed:

-- QtIFW: ideally as part of your Qt Installation.
+- **QtIFW:** ideally as part of your Qt Installation.
 Use the online installer and find it under `Qt > Tools`
-- Python3: A pyhton script is used to generate the installer from the input.
-Thus, you need to have **Python 3** installed!
+- **Python 3:** A pyhton script is used to generate the installer from the input.
+Thus, you need to have *Python 3* installed!
-- If you want to use the deployment feature on linux, you need linuxdeployqt (See following chapter)
+- **linuxdeployqt:** If you want to use the deployment feature on linux, you need linuxdeployqt (See following chapter)

 ### Linuxdeployqt
 Since Qt does not provide it's own deployment tool for linux, I am using [linuxdeployqt](https://github.com/probonopd/linuxdeployqt) in this package.
-However, the default binary from the project makes integration problematic.
-Until the changes to make it possible are done, I created a fork that applies those changes.
-In order to get linuxdeployqt installed in proper Qt-Tool way, simply run the [get_linuxdeployqt_compat.sh](./get_linuxdeployqt_compat.sh) script.
+This tool needs to be placed in the Qt install directory.
+To simplify this step, you can run the [get_linuxdeployqt_compat.sh](./get_linuxdeployqt_compat.sh) script.
 The script builds and installs linuxdeployqt into your Qt installation directory.

 This is only a workaround, and while the script will stay, the install method for linuxdeployqt may change over time.